 The lack of food and water caused physical disabilities; such as the prisoners’ mouths swelling and their tongues splitting open.
 If the prisoners drank the water, they were often killed.
 At San Fernando, the POWs were crowded together in a bullpen.
 After this was done, the POWs were told to lay down for the night.
 Since they were packed in so tightly, it was impossible for them to lay down.

-At San Fernando, the POWs were packed into small wooden boxcars known as, “Forty or Eights.”
-Each car could hold eight horses or forty men, but the Japanese packed 100 men into each car and closed the doors.
+At San Fernando, the POWs were put into a bullpen surrounded by barbed wire.
+How long he remained in the bullpen is not known.
+At some point, the POWs were ordered to form 100 men detachments and marched to the train station.
+Since there were 100 men in each detachment, the Japanese packed 100 men into small wooden boxcars known as “Forty or Eights,” since each car could hold eight horses or forty men.
 Those who died remained standing until the living climbed out of the cars at Capas.
-From there, they walked the last miles to Camp O’Donnell which was an unfinished Filipino training base that was pressed into use as a POW camp on April 1, 1942.
+From there, the POWs walked the last miles to Camp O’Donnell which was an unfinished Filipino training base that was pressed into use as a POW camp on April 1, 1942.

 “Dear Mrs. L. Swift: